Your cart is currently empty!

 Philadelphia Parks & Rec Facilities

 Looking for a playground?
 A tennis court?
 Maybe a spray park or pool?
-Philadelphia’s Department of Parks & Recreation offers all of those things โ and more! โ at facilities in every section of the city.
+Philadelphia’s Department of Parks & Recreation offers all of those things — and more! — at facilities in every section of the city.
 Use the department’s Activity Finder tool to find fields, courts, classes and other awesome kid-friendly services available to visitors and locals.
 Search by type of activity, zero in on any city section on the map and start having fun.

 Where: Various locations including Gold Star Park, 613 Wharton Street